Jeremiah9000/Poker-with-Python/README(videos explaining code).md

 # Python Poker
 Texas Holdem Poker made with Python

-download the "cards" folder and the .py file in the Poker/Poker dir and make sure they are both in the same directory when you launch the .py file.
+download the "cards" folder and make sure it is in the same directory where you launch the .py file.

 Some information about how I handled scoring: